Back

 Fixing job application abandonment | Sapia.ai recruitment software

-In the candidate short market we’re in, it’s absolutely critical to keep talent engaged throughout the entire application process.
-You simply cannot afford to lose the talent that you’ve spent time and money attracting.
+In the competitive market of candidate metrics, it’s absolutely critical to enhance the candidate experience throughout the entire application process.
+With the importance of candidate experience metrics and recruitment metrics rising, you simply cannot afford to lose the talent that you’ve spent time and money attracting.

 Overall candidate abandonment rate = number of candidates still in the process at shortlist stage, minus the total number of candidates who landed on your careers page, divided by that total number again.
 Or: